DomFord/domford.me/content/publication/ford-speedrunning-2018/index.md

 publishDate: '2020-09-21T10:27:36.774855Z'
 publication_types:
 - 0
-abstract: 'In textitHow To Do Things With Videogames, Ian Bogost argues that videogames offer “an experience of the ‘space between points’ that had been reduced or eliminated by the transportation technologies that began with the train” (2011, 49).
-But when we watch a speedrun of a game such as textitThe Legend of Zelda: Ocarina of Time (Nintendo EAD 1998), what we instead see is a player determined to destroy as much of that ‘space between points’ as possible.
+abstract: 'In *How To Do Things With Videogames*, Ian Bogost argues that videogames offer “an experience of the ‘space between points’ that had been reduced or eliminated by the transportation technologies that began with the train” (2011, 49).
+But when we watch a speedrun of a game such as *The Legend of Zelda: Ocarina of Time* (Nintendo EAD 1998), what we instead see is a player determined to destroy as much of that ‘space between points’ as possible.
 It is a game that takes most players tens of hours to complete, but is finished in just over 17 minutes by the best speedrunners,